Why Oppose?

-Clearing this public land will mean removing 58 trees, including mature trees that help cool the neighbourhood and support biodiversity.
-Once they're gone, they're gone.Replacing these lost trees by (re)planting saplings does not offset the harm, and new sapling growth can't be guarenteed.
+Clearing this public land will mean removing at least 58 trees, including mature trees that help cool the neighbourhood and support biodiversity.
+Not only that, these trees actively help fight the ground contamination.
+Once they're gone, they're gone.Replacing these lost trees by (re)planting saplings does not offset the harm, and new sapling growth can't be guaranteed.

 The ground contamination, which was exacerbated by previous manufacturing (including car manufacturing) in the area, is larger and more spread than most realise.

 Putting a factory on top of it will not help, and promises from private companies to clean and decontaminate public land are ahistorical.
-The government should, and can, commit to decontaminating the land itself.
+The government can, and should, commit to decontaminating and preserving the land itself.
 Public lands must stay public and green, for the health of our communities and our planet.

 It’s Risky, and Not a Good Deal